AEFeinstein/Super-2024-Swadge-FW/main/modes/games/GottaGo/ggDocs.md

 - Score is how much of the number remains over max value times selection mod
 - If time runs out you pee your pants and lose
 - Given time is based on how far along the player is in sequence

+## Stretch

+- Larger wall graffiti
+- More stains on floor